Pain de Gênes

 Preview the recipe

-• In the stand mixer fitted with the paddle attachment, smooth out almond paste with sugar and almond extract.
-A dash of dark rum may be added to.
-Add an egg and beat until homogenized.
+- In the stand mixer fitted with the paddle attachment, smooth the almond paste with sugar and almond extract (optional).
+Add some of the alcohol, an egg and beat until homogenized.
 Swap paddle attachment with the whisk.
 Continue whipping on medium speed adding remaining eggs gradually.
-Beat on full blast until light and fluffy for about 8 minutes.
+Beat on high speed until light and fluffy for about 10 minutes.

 Preparing Molds